DavisTrey/fiveguysfacts/README.md

 Yay!
 Now, if you want to make more changes in the future, just restart from the beginning of the second set of instructions.

+## Layout
+KEEP FACTS IN THEIR ORDER FROM MEDIUM.
+DO not, do not, do not ever insert a fact outside of its relative order.
+I'm okay with you skipping a few facts so long as relative order is maintained (i.e. if facts 1-6 are in the doc, and you want to add fact 10 to the end, that is fine).

 # FORMATTING
+## PAGE BREAKS
+ALWAYS add a page break when adding a new fact.
+There should be a page break between all facts.
+You can do this by going to the end of the previous fact, clicking insert -> pagebreak.

 ## Text Size
 Use font size 20 for headers (title of each fact).
 Use size 16 for sub-headings within a fact.
 Use size 12 for all regular text.